fogfish/gouldian/README.md

 ---

-The library is a thin layer of purely functional abstractions on top of AWS Gateway API.
-It resolves a challenge of building simple and declarative api implementations in the absence of pattern matching.
+The library is a thin layer of purely functional abstractions on top HTTP protocol.
+It resolves a challenge of building simple and declarative api implementations in the absence of pattern matching at Golang.

 [User Guide](./doc/user-guide.md) |
 [Example](./example/httpbin/main.go)